Complete lawlessness say actors, filmmakers on JNU horror

 Mumbai, Jan 06: Bollywood actors Swara Bhasker, Shabana Azmi, Mohd Zeeshan Ayyub and Taapsee Pannu, and filmmakers Aparna Sen and Hansal Mehta on Sunday condemned the violence at the Jawaharlal Nehru University and urged Delhi Police to intervene.

-Violence broke out at JNU on Sunday night after masked men armed with sticks attacked students and teachers and damaged property on the campus, prompting the administration to call in police.
+Violence broke out at JNU on Sunday night after a masked mob armed with sticks attacked students and teachers and damaged property on the campus, prompting the administration to call in the police.

 Modi, Shah rampaging through universities says Priyanka on JNU violence